 1. Take precise measurements

 Work out how long your curtain pole needs to be, taking into account that 20cm should be added to each side of the window so the drawn back curtain will not block out light during the day.
+You'll know this if you're clued up on how to measure for curtains.

 Consider that the heavier the curtain material and the thicker the lining, the more room they will take up when pulled back.
 This should be factored into your final measurement.
+'Curtain rods are sold adjustable in size ranges, for example: 48-88”, 60-108” or 108-144”.'
+Adds Turner.
+So, once you’ve measured your window and know exactly how wide you need your rod to be, choose the appropriate range for that size.

 2. Decide where to position the pole